-The spiritual life of Westminster Seminary California is nurtured by morning devotions on Tuesdays and Thursdays and student-advisor prayer groups on Wednesdays, Morning devotions speakers include faculty, local pastors, missionaries, and Christian lay people.
+The spiritual life of Westminster Seminary California is nurtured by morning devotions on Tuesdays and Thursdays and student-advisor prayer groups on Wednesdays.
+Morning devotions speakers include faculty, local pastors, missionaries, and Christian lay people.
 All devotional exercises are governed by the Word of God, which remains the true guide in Christian worship and prayer, as well as in all other activities of the Christian life and life on campus.
-It is only when the believer, with the help and guidance of the Holy Spirit, returns continually to the great scriptural doctrines of God, growth of every believer and does not assume to itself the church's responsibility for the nurture of the spiritual life of the student.
+It is only when the believer, with the help and guidance of the Holy Spirit, returns continually to the great scriptural doctrines of God, of sin, and of grace, that true blessing is to be obtained.
+WSC recognizes the indispensable role of the church in the growth of every believer and does not assume to itself the church's responsibility for the nurture of the spiritual life of the student.
 Therefore, students are urged to commit to the life and work of a local congregation of their choice.